What are external examiners?

 - provide advice on assessment and the curriculum;

-- submit an annual report indicating their impression of the programme’s strengths and areas for development.
+- submit an annual report evaluating the programme’s strengths and areas for development.

-It is the responsibility of the Collaborative Academic Lead to identify and approach a potential external examiner, in consultation with the partner institution.
 The examiner should be somebody with academic experience, knowledge of UK Higher Education and (for professional courses) knowledge of the profession.
-The Collaborative Academic Lead is responsible for dealing with the QMU appointment process.
+The Collaborative Academic Lead (CAL) is responsible for dealing with the QMU appointment process.

 Liaison with the External Examiner

-The external examiner is an invaluable source of advice on curriculum and assessment.
-Draft essay questions and exam papers should be uploaded onto the shared drive for external examiner approval before they are given to students.
+- You must send draft essay questions and exam papers to the examiner before they are given to students.
 The examiner may be able to offer suggestions for improvement.

-Once marking is complete, work must be made available to the external examiner to moderate.
+Once marking is complete (including internal moderation), work must be sent to the external examiner to moderate.
 Ideally, work should be sent at least ten working days before the exam board to give the examiner time to look at it properly.
 Occasionally an examiner may prefer to look at work on site when they visit – it is important to check with the examiner about their preference.

 When sending work the examiner should be provided with:

 - the assignment as set to students, with any guidelines provided;